Guite/MostHelp/bundles/de.guite.modulestudio.help/doc/98-Changelog.md

 * Allow managing related child items when editing parent objects (#10).
 * Fixed editing entities with relations which define a custom source or target field (#906).
 * Store referers for form redirects in session for each module independently.
 * Added missing import for user fields validation.
+* Fixed wrong reset value for upload fields when cloning an entity.

 ## ModuleStudio 0.7.0 (Jan 1, 2017)